Jon Kent (DC Comics): Young Justice

-Jon has appeared in the animated series Young Justice voiced by Grey Griffin.
-He first appears in the season 3 episode "Home Fires" when his mother Lois brings him to the home of Iris West for a playdate with the children of other superheroes.
-In the season 4 episode "I Know Why the Caged Cat Sings", Jon is at the Kent farm in Smallville for a family gathering while his parents explain the recent passing of Conner Kent.
-In the season 4 finale, Jon is delighted to learn that Conner is alive and serves as a ring-bearer at his wedding to Miss Martian.
-In the series, Jon's powers have begun awakening.
+Jon Kent appears in Young Justice, voiced by Grey DeLisle.
+He first appears in the third season episode "Home Fires" when his mother Lois brings him to the home of Iris West for a playdate with the children of other superheroes.
+In the fourth season episode "I Know Why the Caged Cat Sings", Jon is at the Kent farm in Smallville for a family gathering while his parents explain the death of Conner Kent.
+In the series finale, "Death and Rebirth", Jon is delighted to learn that Conner is alive and serves as a ring-bearer at his wedding to Miss Martian.

 Batman and Superman: Battle of the Super Sons

 Jack Dylan Grazer voiced Jonathan Kent in the animated film Batman and Superman: Battle of the Super Sons (2022).
 An 11-year-old Jon, the son of Superman, discovers he has superpowers and is thrust into the world of superheroes and supervillains and joins forces with Damian Wayne (Jack Griffo), the son of Batman, to save the planet by becoming the Super Sons they were destined to be.